1st Edition

 Mohd Yunus Abd Shukor

-Chapter 13: Health Hazards and Bacterial Bioremediation of Endocrine Disrupting Chemicals - A concise discussion on Phthalic acid esters and Organophosphorus Pesticide Malathion
+Chapter 13: Health Hazards and Bacterial Bioremediation of Endocrine-Disrupting Chemicals—A Concise Discussion on Phthalic Acid Esters and the Organophosphorus Pesticide Malathion

 Biography

-Mr. Sandip V. Rathod (Assistant Research Scientist, Soil Science Division) has 8 years of teaching and research experience.
-His research interest includes the mitigation of greenhouse gas emissions from agroecosystems, the use of effluent water for agricultural purposes, remediation of heavy metals contaminated soil and nano fertilizers, and its impact on soil properties.
+Mr. Sandip V. Rathod (Assistant Research Scientist, Soil Science Division) has eight years of teaching and research experience.
+His research interests include the mitigation of greenhouse gas emissions from agroecosystems, the use of effluent water for agricultural purposes, remediation of heavy metal–contaminated soil and nano fertilizers, and its impact on soil properties.
 He has handled research projects on the reuse of wastewater and nanofertilizers.
-He is actively involved in the dissemination of agricultural technologies to farmers through the organization of various training programs, and TV and radio talks.
-He acted as co-coordinator for a training program on “soil and water testing for agriculture”.
-His publication profile includes 15 research papers, 1 book chapters, 2 books, 2 teaching manuals, 15 popular articles.
+He is actively involved in the dissemination of agricultural technologies to farmers through the organization of various training programs and through TV and radio talks.
+He acted as co-coordinator for a training program on soil and water testing for agriculture.
+His publication profile includes 15 research papers, 1 book chapter, 2 books, 2 teaching manuals, and 15 popular articles.